KESTIO

 The difficulty is that you have no control over what happens on these platforms...

-And that's not bad.
-Judging by the results of a clothing brand like ASOS, for example, which observed a 45% increase in spontaneous mentions of its brand among ASOS Insiders...
+And that's already pretty good.
+At least, judging by the results of a clothing brand like ASOS, which, for example, observed a 45% increase in spontaneous mentions of its brand among the "ASOS Insiders"...

-3. Test and improve your new applications
+3. Test and improve your new applications.

 4. Nurture interest in your solution

-5. Supporting your users
+5. Effectively support your users

-- Define transparent rules (for leadership, participation/contribution)
+4. Define transparent rules (for facilitation, participation/contribution).

 https://potion.social/fr/blog/communaute-de-clients-4-exemples-concrets/